-You can set off well equipped: Unique habitats await, such as the broad reed belt of Lake Neusiedl, periodically drying salt varnishes, small-scale sand habitats, meadows and pasture meadows.
-This is a border region not just in the political sense: the national park is also the border area between the Alps and the Hungarian lowlands for animals and plants.
-There are species that are native to both Alpine, Asian and Mediterranean areas.
+Set off well equipped: Unique habitats await, such as the broad reed bed of Lake Neusiedl, salt pans that periodically dry up, small sandy habitats, hay meadows, and pastures.
+This is a border region not just in the political sense: The national park is also a border area between the Alps and the Hungarian lowlands for animals and plants.
+There are species that are native to both Alpine, Asian, and Mediterranean areas.

-Bird diversity is unique throughout the year, because the national park is a popular stopover and extensively used as a resting place for birds migrating to and from European from Africa.
-Another peculiarity is the partial land use: About half is a pure natural zone without any use, while the so-called conservation zones are largely a cultural landscape.
-In these areas, successful attempts are being made to preserve old, endangered domestic animal breeds.
-So you can encounter a water buffalo as well as imposing gray cattle or white donkeys.
+The variety of bird species is unique throughout the year, because the national park is a popular stopover, widely used as a rest stop for birds migrating between Europe and Africa.
+The land is divided up in an interesting way: Around half is a purely natural area that is not used, while the so-called conservation zones are largely a cultural landscape.
+In these areas, old, endangered domestic animal breeds are successfully being preserved.
+So you might encounter a water buffalo, Hungarian gray cattle, or white donkeys.

-This is not the only reason why visitors like to frequently come to the national park.
-The excursions are adapted to subject areas according to the seasons, so there is always something new to discover.
-For example, you can hike from Illmitz on paved paths and climb observation platforms in around three hours, including an old, disused Hungarian watchtower on Sandeck.
-Or you can explore the lakes between Podersdorf and Illmitz, such as lake Zick See.
+This is only one reason why visitors keep coming back to the national park.
+Excursions have different themes depending on the season, so there is always something new to discover.
+For example, you can set off from Illmitz, hike along paved paths, and climb observation platforms in around three hours, including an old, disused Hungarian watchtower at Sandeck.
+Or you can explore the lakes between Podersdorf and Illmitz, such as Zicklacke.